 One focus in this stream, where I work with associate professor Ebba Sjögren (Stockholm School of Business), is on the gendering effects of formalisation in processes of academic assessment and promotion.

-Through a grant from the Jan Wallander and Tom Hedelius Foundation and the Tore Browaldh Foundation (P18-0135), I am currently also building a new research programme in close collaboration with assistant professor Pernilla Bolander (SSE), and associate professor Ebba Sjögren (Stockholm School of Business).
-We set out to analyse how the 'supply chain' for knowledge and the organizing of the core business are implicated in the perpetuation of gender inequality in elite business organizations, and to what extent this may change.
+I am currently also building a new research programme in close collaboration with assistant professor Pernilla Bolander (SSE), and associate professor Ebba Sjögren (Stockholm School of Business).
+We set out to analyse how the 'supply chain' for knowledge and the organizing of the core business may be implicated in the perpetuation of gender inequality in elite business organizations (with support of a grant from the Jan Wallander and Tom Hedelius Foundation and the Tore Browaldh Foundation).

 Some publications can be found below.
-Please also refer to the links on the right, and to the "Publications" document!
+Please also see the links on the right, and the "Publications" document!